moneynull/digital-phenotyping/backend/django_site/README.md

 os.environ.get('KEY','ELSE')
 ```
 THe 'KEY' is what defined in `.env` file.
 IF no 'KEY' found, it will return 'ELSE' you defined.<br>
-The real `.env` file should be used in your personal device and deployed on server only.
+The real `.env` file should be used in your personal device or deployed on server only.
 Please don't upload `.env` on github because it is unsecurity.

 ### 2. utils folder
 The utils folder invovled some common function.<br>